tobyhodges/shell-pangenomics-workbench/episodes/02-the-filesystem.md

 > ## Excercise 1: Finding hidden directories
 >
-> First navigate to the `gm_workshop` directory.
+> First navigate to the `pan_workshop` directory.
 There is a hidden directory within this directory.
 Explore the options for `ls` to
 > find out how to see hidden directories.
 List the contents of the directory and
 > identify the name of the text file in that directory.
 >